Quick Raised Vegetable Gardens for Small Spaces!

 It doesn't always matter where you live, you can grow fresh veggies at home even if you have a small space.

 This article mainly covers a 4x9 space, or two 4x4 premade garden beds, with about 1 ft between, but don't let even that size stop you.
-You can always opt for a hanging veggie garden along a fence, or even potted planting for your veggies.
+You can always opt for a hanging veggie garden along a fence or even potted planting for your veggies.
+Try a potted garden on a patio!
+Don't let size dictate your options for healthy fresh eating.

 Besides size, the main things to focus on are sunny locations, and watering needs.
 But other than that, you can easily have your own fresh vegetables in no time!